EarthBound

 Like its predecessor, EarthBound is themed around an idiosyncratic portrayal of Americana and Western culture, subverting popular role-playing game traditions by featuring a modern setting while parodying numerous staples of the genre.
 Itoi wanted the game to reach non-gamers with its intentionally goofy tone; for example, the player uses items such as the Pencil Eraser to remove pencil statues (octopus statues in the Japanese version), experiences in-game hallucinations, and battles piles of vomit, taxi cabs, and walking nooses.
-For its American release, the game was marketed with a $2 million promotional campaign that sardonically proclaimed "This game stinks".
+For its American release, the game was marketed with a $2 million promotional campaign that sardonically proclaimed: "This game stinks."
 The game's puns and humor were reworked by localizer Marcus Lindblom.
-Since the original Mother had not yet been released outside Japan in the Nintendo Entertainment System before 2015, Mother 2 was called EarthBound to avoid confusion about what it was a sequel to.
+Since the original Mother had not yet been released outside Japan on the Nintendo Entertainment System before 2015, Mother 2 was called EarthBound to avoid confusion about what it was a sequel to.

-Although it was positively received by Japanese audiences, EarthBound sold poorly in the United States.
+Although it was positively received by Japanese audiences, EarthBound sold quite poorly in the United States.
 Journalists attributed the game's poor sales in the West to a combination of its simple graphics, satirical marketing campaign, and a lack of market interest in the genre.
 In the ensuing years, a dedicated fan community spawned that advocated for the series' recognition, particularly after Ness appeared as a playable character in the Super Smash Bros. series.
 By the 2000s, multiple reader polls and critics had named it one of the greatest video games of all time, and it became regarded as a "sacred cow among gaming's cognoscenti".
 It was followed by the Japan-only sequel Mother 3 for the Game Boy Advance in 2006.
 EarthBound was later made available worldwide on the Wii U Virtual Console in 2013, 3DS Virtual Console in 2016, the SNES Classic in 2017, and the Nintendo Classics service in February 2022.